Notice of Pre-AIA or AIA Status

 * at least one abutting surface which is circumferential and which is arranged for contacting an inner portion of a lateral wall of said cap (see annotated Fig. 16, below);

-- said second blade is received keeping a second distance between a second external face of said receiving hollow portion and a cutting edge of said second blade so as to avoid a contact between said second external face and said cutting edge (see Fig. 16, showing #298 which enters groove #293);
+- said second blade penetrates through said cap inner surfaces and extends into said receiving hollow portion without contacting a surface thereof to define a second distance between said second external face of said receiving hollow portion and a cutting edge of said second blade so as to avoid a contact between said second external face and said cutting edge (see Fig. 16, showing #298 which enters groove #293 – during operation, in the middle of the path of the blade’s movement there is a distance between the first external face and the cutting edge of the blade);

 PNG